rr0hit/gae-livescore/README.rst

 The data parsed also contains a few more fields.
 Each query as seen above consists of an array of dictionaries corresponding to individual matches.
-Each match dict consists of indices 'home_team', 'away_team', 'score', 'competition' and 'time' which are strings.
+Each match dict consists of indices 'home_team', 'away_team', 'score', 'competition', 'time' and 'date' which are strings.
 There are two additional indices 'finished' and 'live' which are boolean values representing whether match is finished or ongoing.

 LICENSE
 -------